-Since 2009, thirty-three Young Chefs have had the experience of cooking and preparing food or creating and inspiring recipes and menus for their fellow Symposiasts under the mentorship of one of our invited Chefs – among them Fergus Henderson, Olia Hercules, Jeremy Lee – by joining Head Chef Tim Kelsey in his kitchen at St Catz in Oxford to prepare our Friday dinner.
-For the rest of the Weekend, recipients of the Grant are free to attend the Symposium, taking the opportunity to listen to our distinguished Speakers, discuss the year’s Papers with their Presenters and contribute to discussions – both formal and informal – with fellow-Symposiasts, whether the event takes place on-line or in person.
+Since 2009, thirty-three Young Chefs have had the experience of cooking and preparing food or creating and inspiring recipes and menus for their fellow Symposiasts under the mentorship of one of our invited Chefs – among them Fergus Henderson, Olia Hercules, Jeremy Lee – by joining Head Chef Tim Kelsey in his kitchen at St Catz in Oxford to prepare our Friday dinner, as well as devise Sunday lunch, mentored by an OFS artist or speaker.
+For the rest of the Weekend, recipients of the Grant are free to attend the Symposium, taking the opportunity to listen to speakers, discuss the year’s papers with their presenters and contribute to discussions.

 And yet, after an experience our Young Chefs agree was of great importance to their professional lives, there was no mechanism in place to maintain a connection between recipients of the Award and the Symposium.
 Surely these young professionals had something special to contribute to an annual gathering whose main purpose is to provide a discussion forum for all those interested in food and food-history?
 When we tracked down past recipients of the grant and met online, the overarching theme which emerged was that attending the Symposium had been a pivotal experience which, for many, had influenced their career paths.
 The aim of the new venture is to increase our understanding that food is much more than what’s served on the plate.”

-As a result of these preliminary explorations, a decision was taken to set up a Young Chefs Collective under Elaine’s leadership with the express aim of providing a virtual space that allows the Symposium to maintain connection with – and also between – previous recipients of our Young Chef Grants.
-The Grants are awarded competitively each year with decisions taken by a small committee headed by Trustee Harold McGee (click here for how to apply).
+As a result of these preliminary explorations, a decision was taken to set up a Young Chefs Collective under Elaine’s leadership with the express aim of providing a virtual space that allows the Symposium to maintain connection with – and also between – previous recipients.

 Gaurish Shyam says: “My dish, “Siddu Re-imagined, takes inspiration from the “Timeless Simplicity” approach of Gönül Paksoy and a traditional Northern Himalayan bread.
 Siddu is traditionally a steamed, leavened bread which is filled with a paste of roasted poppy and jaggery.
 Here, the bread part has been swapped by figs. So, it is a bread reimagined.”